Regenerator/prns/README.md

 ```
 Evaluation is written for the best configuration of the model and could be changed, similarly to training script.

-Both training and evaluation scripts run python code with extra options, which can also be seen by running python code with `--help` option.
+Both training and evaluation scripts run python code with extra options, which can also be seen by running python files with `--help` option.

 ## Citation
 ```